As we are now homeschooling we thought we would share some of the best kids subscription boxes available in the UK that we think are great.

 Check out our honest Mel Science review.
 (Use code 5BOXES to get 5 boxes free on the annual subscription.
 Or use code YEAR50 for 50% off an annual subscription.
 Or use code BOGO to get one box free with the first box ordered.)

 KiwiCo (use code HOMESCHOOL for an exclusive 50% off your first box) offers an impressive 5 different science and stem boxes for kids aged from 2-100 (big kids!).
-Check out our review of Kiwico Eureka Crate (with an exclusive 40% coupon code).
+Check out our Kiwico Eureka Crate review (with an exclusive 40% coupon code).

 Green Kids Craft